 Therefore, information on the main reasons for revisions and their nature (new source data available, new methods, etc.) as well as possibly quantitative and qualitative assessment on the average size of revisions and their direction based on historical data is required.

 In 2018, CBS carried out revision that includes methodological improvements in the calculation of subsidies.
-A new calculation of subsidies as well as the split of subsidies on products and other subsidies on production was done.
-Revision is explained in the first release: Annual Gross Domestic Product, 2000 – 2016, Revised Data
+Revision is explained in the First Release.

-After every revision of annual data, revision of quarterly GDP, regional GDP, sector accounts and SuT was conducted.
+After every revision of annual data, revision of quarterly GDP, regional GDP, sector accounts and supply, use and input-output tables was conducted.

 18.1.
 Source data